 What an Event !

 Camilla, the Managing Director of The Mulberry Inn, is an old friend of mine from when we worked together back in our early-mid twenties (oh the memories!) while I was studying photography.
 When she told me about the BBC2 Children in Need event back in 2012 I was already booked up with the high wedding season.
 I was really pleased to have 6th July available this year to capture this fantastic event for such a great cause.
-The Mulberry Inn is owned by Chris Evans, it is in fact his “local” pub.
+The Mulberry Inn public house is owned by Chris Evans, it is in fact his “local” pub.

 The day itself was hosted by Chris Evans himself, in his friendly and casual manor, the guests seemed to love him – a very genuine and funny guy.
 Seeing Camilla at work again was like déjà vu, she is a fantastic Manager and her hospitality skills are second to none.
 The lovely Michellin star chef Giorgio Locotelli and his team were also preparing a delicious meal for the guests, while Paulo and the rest of the Mulberry’s kitchen team prepared some delicious food for the BBC2 staff in the garden.
 Paul Hollywood supplied the mouth-watering bread and Olly Smith provided the wine.